 - Targeting – by passenger, device, route, or time of day

 “Examples of this would be the fact that almost all Gogo’s airline partners pay for Gogo Vision in-flight entertainment content and offer that content free to passengers.
 “Entertainment has been a popular give away at Delta and American.
 Another class of service – messaging – has proven popular from T-Mobile and from Alaska and Delta.
 “JAL and Virgin Australia now offer free wifi for their domestic flights.
-Having a third-party sponsor wifi for passengers allows these partners like Citi Card to reach a captive target audience.
+Having third-party sponsor wifi for passengers allows these partners like Citi Card to reach a captive target audience.
 “Gogo also has a partnership with US mobile carrier T-Mobile which allows T-Mobile customers to gain free access for an hour to the internet on Gogo-equipped planes.”

 What challenges will the airline industry face?

-For companies currently making seat-back systems, there is the huge challenge of responding to the changing technology by diversifying into different areas.
+For companies currently making seat-back systems, there is a huge challenge of responding to the changing technology by diversifying into different areas.
 Mr Griffin says: “We’re already seeing some interesting mergers and acquisitions such as Rockwell Collins and B/E Aerospace, bringing technologies closer together.
 “Rockwell Collins specialises in aerospace electronics, including wireless video streaming systems and in-flight connectivity.
 B/E Aerospace is known for its cabin seating and lighting.

 “It’s likely we’ll see more of these mergers in the coming years.”
 One of the key issues will be ensuring there are enough charging points for passengers’ devices, something Mr Griffin says airlines are already considering.
 “Companies are being established to deal specifically with this challenge.
 There is also the need to ensure that passengers’ devices are sufficiently secure for an aircraft.
 We have seen problems such as the recent spate of fires in the Samsung Galaxy Note 7 which sparked two product recalls, for example.
 “Another challenge for airlines will be ensuring senior managers have the right skills blend to drive the adoption of new technologies ahead of the competition.
-Mr. Griffin says: “Teams will need to be built which include people with the right technological skills and a strong understanding of the passenger experience.”
+Mr Griffin says: “Teams will need to be built which include people with the right technical skills and a strong understanding of the passenger experience.”

 How are airlines adopting this technology?